-The concentration of dissolved oxygen (DO) in retrieved seawater was determined immediately after seawater retrieval by following using a method of direct spectrophotometry of total iodine (Pai et al. 1993).
-The content of cChlorophyll a (Chl-a) was determined with a fluorometer (Turner Designs, model AU-10) according to the method of Welschmeyer (1994) after extracting the filtered particulates were extracted with 90% acetone.
-Depending on the concentration of particles, various 160 volumes (1500-24500 ml) of duplicated seawater samples were filtered through pre-combusted (at 450 °C, 4 hr) GF/F filters (diameter: 25 mm) to measure dissolved nutrients and dissolved organic carbon (DOC) in filtrate and particulate organic carbon (POC) in filtered particulates.
-Dissolved inorganic nitrogen (NO2- + NO3-, hereafter DIN) and phosphate (PO43-, hereafter DIP) and silicate (H4SiO4, hereafter DSi) were determined colorimetrically (Grasshoff et al. 1983) with a UV-Vis spectrophotometer (Hitachi U-3310) equipped with a module of flow injection analysis for subsurface and deep water samples.
-DIN and DIP in 165 oligotrophic surface samples were determined by the chemiluminescent method (Garside 1982; Hung et al. 2007) and modified MAGIC method (Thomson-Bulldis and Karl 1998; Hung et al. 2007), respectively.
+140 (Turner Designs, model AU-10) according to the method of Welschmeyer (1994) after the filtered particulates were extracted with 90% acetone.
+Depending on the concentration of particles, various volumes (1500-2500 ml) of duplicated seawater samples were filtered through pre-combusted (at 450 °C, 4 hr) GF/F filters (diameter: 25 mm) to measure dissolved nutrients and

+- 145 determined colorimetrically (Grasshoff et al. 1983) with a UV-Vis spectrophotometer (Hitachi U-3310) equipped with a module of flow injection analysis for subsurface and deep water samples.
+DIN and DIP in oligotrophic surface samples were determined by the chemiluminescent method (Garside 1982; Hung et al. 2007) and modified MAGIC method (Thomson-Bulldis and Karl 1998; Hung et al. 2007), respectively.
 The averaged concentrations and inventories of Chl-a, DIN and DIP in the euphotic zone were estimated from the mean value and trapezoidal integration of all determinants through the euphotic zone, respectively.
-DOC was measured using a method of via high-temperature catalytic oxidation via using 170 the Shimadzu TOC-5000A analyzer following the established procedures -(Hung et al. 2007, 2008).
-The quality of DOC data was regularly monitored using Consensus reference materials (41-44 μM C) provided by Dr. D. A. Hansell from the University of Miami-were regularly checked to ensure the quality of data.
-DON was determined from the difference between dissolved inorganic nitrogen (DIN = $NO_2^- + NO_3^-$) and total dissolved nitrogen (TDN) that was measured with the chemiluminescence method using an instrument of Anteck Models 771/720 (Hung et al. 2007, 2008).
-DOP was determined from the difference 175 between DIP and total dissolved phosphorus (TDP) that was measured with UV-persulfate oxidation and colorimetric method

-(Ridal and Moore 1990).
-The precision of TDN and TDP analyses was better than ±7% and ±5%, respectively, for TDN and 格式化: 字型色彩: 藍色 TDP analyses [Hung et al., 2007, 2008].
+DOC - was measured using a method of high-temperature catalytic oxidation via the Shimadzu TOC-5000A analyzer following the established procedures (Hung et al. 2007, 2008).
+The quality of DOC data was regularly monitored using reference materials (41-44 μ M C) provided by Dr. D. A. Hansell from the University of Miami.
+DON was determined from the difference between dissolved inorganic nitrogen (DIN = NO2- + NO3-) and total dissolved nitrogen (TDN) that was measured with the chemiluminescence method using an instrument of Anteck Models 771/720 (Hung et al. 2007, 2008).
+DOP was determined from - 155 the difference between DIP and total dissolved phosphorus (TDP) that was measured with UV-persulfate oxidation and colorimetric method (Ridal and Moore 1990).
+The precision of TDN and TDP analyses was better than ±7% and ±5%, respectively [Hung et al., 2007, 2008].

-POC and particulate organic nitrogen (PON) in filtered particulates were determined with an elemental analyzer (Thermo Scientific Flash 2000) after removal of following carbonate from particulates with 2 M HCl removal (Hung et al. 2007, 2008).
-The analyticalsampling and measurement precisions of POC and PON were generally $< \pm 0.3 \mu$ M C(N) ($\pm 1\sigma$), as evaluated from using eight replica samples collected from the same depth.
-Each biogeochemical parameteranalysis was measured in triplicate ensuring the in order to control data quality of analyses in the laboratory(Hung et al. 2007, 2008).
+POC and particulate nitrogen (PN) in filtered particulates were determined with an elemental analyzer (Thermo Scientific Flash 2000) after removal of carbonate from particulates with 2 M HCl (Hung et al. 2007, 2008).
+The analytical precisions of POC and PN were generally $< \pm 0.3 \mu$ M C(N) ($\pm 1\sigma$), as evaluated from eight replica samples collected from the same depth.
+Each biogeochemical parameter was measured in triplicate ensuring the data quality of analyses in the laboratory (Hung et al.